Measuring Chi Costs

 When metering is enabled, you need to set a chi limit for execution.
 Use the Executor class directly for detailed chi analysis:

-from contracting.client import ContractingClient
+from contracting.local import ContractingClient

 from contracting.execution.executor import Executor